aninchat/mkdocs-theasciiconstruct/docs/labs/index.md

 # Learning labs

-!!! info
+!!! warning "Under construction"
-    Labs are in the process of being built
+    Labs are in the process of being built.